December 13, 2024

 Local Inference

-For local inference, we need to download the model stored in a Snowflake stage and deserialize.
+For local inference, we need to download the model stored in a Snowflake stage and deserialize it.
 Next, we’ll collect the appropriate football table for input and run predictions within our local environment.
-Once the predictions are finished, we need to write those back to a table within Snowflake.
+Once the predictions are finished, we must write those back to a table within Snowflake.

 For each step, we’ll record how long it takes too.